-(signed) "Medgat Kumar" (signed) "Luka Chachibaia" Medgat Kumar Luka Chachibaia Director and Chairman of the Reserves Committee Vice President Operations (signed) "William P. Wells" (signed) "Kenneth J. May" William P. Wells Kenneth J. May Director and Member of the Reserves Committee Chief Executive Officer (signed) "Mattias Sjoborg" (signed) "Adeola Ogunsemi" Mattias Sjoborg Adeola Ogunsemi Director and Member of the Reserves Committee Director and Member of the Reserves Committee Dated March 31, 2017
+(signed) william P. wells (signed) Adeoia Ogunsemi William P. Wells Adeola Ogunsemi Director and Member of the Reserves Committee Director and Member of the Reserves Committee (signed) "Mattias Sjoborg" (signed) "Medgat Kumar" Mattias Sjoborg Medgat Kumar Director and Member of the Reserves Committee Director and Chairman of the Reserves Committee Birector and wichiber of the Reserves committee Director and Chairman of the Neserves Committee